WebAssembly/wasi-libc/README.md

 to run the compiler using the newly built sysroot.

-Note that Clang packages typically don't include cross-compiled builds of compiler-rt, `libclang_rt.builtins-wasm32.a`, so they may not be usable without extra setup.
-This is one of the things [wasi-sdk] simplifies, as it includes a cross-compiled compiler-rt.
+Note that Clang packages typically don't include cross-compiled builds of compiler-rt, libcxx, or libcxxabi, for `libclang_rt.builtins-wasm32.a`, libc++.a, or libc++abi.a, respectively, so they may not be usable without extra setup.
+This is one of the things [wasi-sdk] simplifies, as it includes cross-compiled builds of compiler-rt, libc++.a, and libc++abi.a.

 [wasi-sdk]: https://github.com/WebAssembly/wasi-sdk